xxufnaviin/L-Atelier/frontend/README.md

-# GlowPulse AI - Beauty Trend Intelligence Platform
+# L'Atelier - Beauty Trend Intelligence Platform

 A Next.js 14 frontend prototype for L'Oréal's beauty trend analysis dashboard, focusing on the Malaysian market with global insights.